Bauer03/KattisSolutions/notes.md

     - Check your teammates' thought process before submitting anything, just to make sure they're not mis-interpreting the problem.
 Even if it's a simple problem.

 ### Meetings
- - We meet M/W/F at 3:00pm in the lab, MCK 226
+ - We meet Wed 4-5pm, MCK 226
- - We'll go over problems & strategies.
-If you have a problem you're stuck on, bring it up in the meeting and we'll work through it together.
- - Most important is recognizing and categorizing the algorithm and data structure(s) relevant to the problem.
-Actual code is important, but second.
+ - Figuring out how to set up meetings today.
+ - I suggest getting into two teams (groups of 3 or not doens't matter, since I assume there will be roughly 7 of us we can do 3 & 4)
+ - Solve 1-2 problems in the hour we have.
+Set 25-minute time limit, and at the end of that, if we haven't solved problems,

 ### Outside of meetings
  - Discord channel for the team at https://discord.gg/sU2crE9K to discuss problems, strategies, etc.